-Face it, we live in a logo-crazed society.
+We live in a logo-crazed society.
 Why not ditch the designer emblems and create one of your own?
-It’s time to put your mark on your home!
+It’s time to put your mark on your home.
 Monograms add an air of sophistication to any room.
-Look through any shelter magazine or home décor catalog and you’ll see what I mean.
-Personalize almost any fabric surface you can think of—the ideas for embroidered monograms in your home are endless!
+Look through any shelter magazine or home decor catalog and you’ll see them everywhere.
+You can personalize almost any fabric surface you can think of, The ideas for embroidered monograms in your home are endless.

 What Is a Monogram?

 If you are not familiar, a monogram is an embroidered, drawn, etched or engraved image consisting of letters.
 Dictionary.com defines monogram as “a design consisting of two or more alphabetic letters combined or interlaced, commonly one's initials, often printed on stationery, embroidered on clothing, etc. or a single emblematic or decorative letter; applied initial".
 The origin of the word monogram is from the late Latin monogramma, mono- (one) + gramma (letter).
 A modern monogram typically consists of one, two or three initials.

 If you are are unattached your monogram can be comprised of a single initial.
 You can use the first letter of your first name or your last name.
 You can also use the first letters of your first and last name as a two initial monogram.